-On the Basic principles of Community Health, C.M.A.I. identifies
+On the Basic Principles of Community Health, CMAI identifies,

-- Community participation as an essential component, - that community health services should be appropriate, acceptable, easily evailable and affordable by the community. - the importance, relevance and need for utilizing traditional, indigenous health practices and understanding them in the context of cultural and socio-economic situation of the people.
+- Community participation as an essential component, - That community health services should be appropriate, acceptable, easily available and affordable by the community. - The importance, relevance and need for utilizing traditional, indigenous health practices and understanding them in the context of cultural and socioeconomic situation of the people.

-Philosophy behind CSCD projects :-
+Philosophy behind CSCD projects:

-The CSCD project is an innovative approach to community health aimed at
+The CSCD project is an innovative approach to community health aimed at:

-- promoting health among people - going beyond the traditional role, clientele and membership of the C.K.A.I. to do so, - working through the church and related agencies for a more meaningful involvement in the healing ministry, and
+- promoting health among people - going beyond the traditional role, clientele and membership of the CMAI to do so, - working through the church and related agencies for a more meaningful involvement in the healing ministry, and - introducing the Church to a wholistic approach in making health and healing a reality for the people.

-- introducing the church to a holistic approach in making health and healing a reality for the people.
+The CSCD is based on CMAI's belief that,

-The CSCD is based on C.M.A.I.'s belief that
+- health work can not be viewed in isolation, but should be integrated with development and other related activities!

-- health work cannot be viewed in isolation, but should be integrated with development and other related activities : - community health work could be done by people themselves towards a movement for health. - non-hospital based christian and social agencies who are already working with people in various areas could take up health work also even if they do not have any prior experience in health related activities. - to build a healthy nation, we need to focus attention on children of today. - survival of all children in a community upto two years of age could be achieved with low-cost appropriate interventions among pregnant mothers and children upto 2 years age.
+- community health work could be done by people themselves towards a movement for health. - non-hospital based Christian and social agencies who are already working with people in various areas could take up health work also even if they do not have any prior experience in health related activites. - to build a healthy nation, we need to focus attention on children of today. - survival o all children in a community upto two years of age could be achieved with low-cost appropriate interventions among pregnant mothers and children upto two years age.

-Objectives of CSCD :
+Objectives of CSCD: